Micheal-Murrish/Chanels-Cause/README.md

 2. Heart Family Group page video is collaboration from Heart Family Group members to show support to each other.

 ## Images
+1. Banner
+    * Banner was created in photoshop.
+2. Images
+    * All 9 images on the Christmas Campaign where too from mobile devices and are all my own.

 ## Wire frames
 #### Desktop wire frames